Biden defends his ‘vision’ against Warren’s indirect attacks

 The senator doubled-down Saturday, insisting in Vinson, Iowa, that sweeping plans are good politics and perhaps necessary to upend Trump.
 “We need big ideas to inspire people, to get them to turn out for the caucuses, to turn out and vote,” Warren said.

+Asked hours later, after an event in Dubuque, if she was suggesting candidates like Biden weren’t being ambitious enough, Warren responded: “Nope.
+I’m just out here talking about what I’m running on.”

+“I’m talking about my vision for what it means to build an America going forward that doesn’t just work for a thin slice at the top, but an America that works for everyone,” she said.

-At the least, Biden’s reaction suggests frustration over Warren’s apparent momentum, even as he and his aides maintain that his philosophical approach will be successful among both Democratic primary voters and the general electorate.
+Still, at the very least, Biden’s reaction suggests frustration over Warren’s apparent momentum, even as he and his aides maintain that his philosophical approach will be successful among both Democratic primary voters and the general electorate.

 Biden’s proposals, to be clear, put him to the left of recent Democratic nominees, including Hillary Clinton in 2016.
 But on most points, he falls short of the proposals on the left flank that Warren and her fellow progressive, Sen. Bernie Sanders, have set.